Coral Browne: Personal life

 Browne married actor Philip Pearman in 1950, and remained married until his death in 1964.
 While making the film Theatre of Blood (1973), she met actor Vincent Price; they married on 24 October 1974.
 The two appeared together in the international stage adaptation of Ardèle, which played in the US as well as in London at the Queen's Theatre.
-During this run, Browne & Price starred together in the BBC Radio play Night of the Wolf first airing in 1975.
+During this run, Browne and Price starred together in the BBC Radio play Night of the Wolf, first airing in 1975.
 The two subsequently appeared in the 1979 CBS TV miniseries Time Express.

-According to her step-daughter Victoria Price, Browne was bisexual.
 She became a naturalized United States citizen in 1987 as a gift to Price who later converted to Catholicism for her (she had converted many years previously).

 Browne died on 29 May 1991 in Los Angeles, California, from breast cancer; she was 77.
 After her death, she was cremated and her ashes were scattered in the Rose Garden at Hollywood Forever Cemetery.
 She had no children from her marriages; Price died two years later.